 The process of upgrading the machine learning components is referred to as binding, because it changes the support model for SQL Server machine learning components to use the new Modern Software Lifecycle Policy.

-In general, switching to the new licensing model ensures that your data scientists can always use the latest version of R or Python.
+In general, switching to the new servicing model ensures that your data scientists can always use the latest version of R or Python.
 For more information about the terms of the Modern Lifecycle Policy, see Support Timeline for Microsoft R Server.

 The upgrade does not change the support model for the SQL Server database and doesn't change the version of SQL Server.